jdm79/bank-tech-test-ruby/README.md

 Describe how you approached designing your solution to the problem.

+To begin this challenge, I wrote down the key words from the user stories, separating the nouns from the verbs to get an idea of what kind of classes and methods I would need.

+For printing the statement, I used a separate class which I used in the Account class using dependency injection, which allows for more loosely coupled code, although the example I have used could be improved upon.
+As the POODR book by Sandi Metz says, writing good code is about preserving changeability, organising code to allow for every change - and for those changes to have no unexpected side effects.

-Describe how you structured your code.
+* Describe how you structured your code.
 Why did you do it this way?

-Describe the dependencies your code has.
+* Describe the dependencies your code has.
 What trade-offs did you make when deciding what dependencies to use?

-Include screenshots of your running app.
+* Include screenshots of your running app.

 ## Extension